delassal/delassal/README.md

 - 👀 I’m interested in coding (obviously 😜)
 - 🌱 I’m currently writing my master thesis
 - 📫 How to reach me via my website https://daniel-elassal.de
+- 🌏 Hot to reach my new website (soon): https://danielelassal.com

 <!---
 delassal/delassal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.